telmperez/hue-controller/readme.md

 This is a play scala application used for controlling Philips Hue Lights.

 I wrote this application because I didn't like the default yellow colour of the bulbs when they lost power and it's not a configurable option on these lights.

+Once you get it started the app will poll the Hue bridge for updates and if any of the lights are in a default (yellow light) setting then it will update the lights to the energize state (white light) setting.

+I also store the previous state so it's possible to detect if a light has been turned on or is now reachable and restore it to it's previous setting, I'm considering doing this as a future improvement.

 # Architecture